dhaval201279/dhaval-shah.com/content/post/2024-12-09-parallel-processing-reactor-vs-jdk.md

     - _`doOnError`_: Logs the error details for the specific item
     - _`onErrorResume`_: Ensures that errors are skipped by returning an empty Mono.
 Errors in one thread will not affect the processing of other thread
 3. Parallel Execution: The _`parallel(4).runOn(Schedulers.boundedElastic())`_ ensures that processing happens in parallel
-   - _`Schedulers.boundedElastic()`_: Creates a bounded thread pool that can grow and shrink based on demand, preventing resource exhaustion
+   - _`Schedulers.boundedElastic()`_: Creates a bounded thread pool that can adjust based on demand, preventing resource exhaustion

 ## 3. Comparative analysis of available solutions from software & performance engineering standpoint

-By looking at above solutions, one of the obvious difference that one can make out - _`Flux`_ based implementation looks more cleaner and elegant, as it is devoid of lot of boiler plate code which is abstracted out very neatly by fluent APIs exposed by [Spring Core Reactor](https://spring.io/reactive).
-For all [clean code](https://www.amazon.in/Clean-Code-Handbook-Software-Craftsmanship-ebook/dp/B001GSTOAM) aficionados this itself can be one of the compelling reasons to go with 2nd option.
-However, of late I have been a strong proponent of having more tangible criterion to compare available alternatives and than conclude with acceptable tradeoffs - viz.
-Performance Engineering, Scalability, High Availability, Resiliency etc.
+The main difference between these solutions is the [cleanliness](https://www.amazon.in/Clean-Code-Handbook-Software-Craftsmanship-ebook/dp/B001GSTOAM) and elegance of the _`Flux`_ based implementation, which avoids boilerplate code with its fluent APIs.
+However, it’s important to have tangible criteria to compare alternatives, such as performance, scalability, resilience etc.

-So in quest of determining more tangible factors to compare both the above solutions - I started delving bit deeper to evaluate available alternatives through the lens of performance engineering.
-As a result I captured metrics for processing entire list in parallel with -
+So in quest of determining more tangible factors to compare alternatives under considerations - I started delving bit deeper to evaluate available options through the lens of performance engineering.
+Hence I measured performance of processing entire list in parallel with -

 1. 1,00,000 objects
 2. 2,50,000 objects